akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ###Through the attribute edit form

 1. Go to `Settings` / `Attributes`
-1. Select the attribute to delete
+1. Select the attribute you want to delete
 1. Click on `...` for other actions and then `Delete` on the top right corner
   ![image](../img/Settings_Attributes_Delete.png)
 1. Confirm the action in the popin